prichterich/GPS-Speedreader/README.md

 ### Windows

-Download the ZIP archive from
-<https://ecwindfest.org/GPS/GPSSpeedreader.exe.zip> and unpack the ZIP
+[Download the ZIP archive with the Windows executable](https://github.com/prichterich/GPS-Speedreader/raw/e1a3d014a891efda722881944d5b52d49e5197f5/download/GPSSpeedreader2.2.3_Windows.exe.zip) and unpack the ZIP archive.
-archive.

 After downloading and unzipping, move the application to a folder of